-- 4. Within each grain you should see a relatively perfect hexagonal array of bubbles, with occasional point defects.
-Find and photograph examples of the following point defects, and include printouts with captions in your lab notebook: - a) a substitutional impurity (a bubble that has a different size from the rest, occupying a site of the hexagonal lattice). - b) a vacancy (a missing bubble). - c) an interstitial (a bubble occupying a site that is not on the hexagonal lattice, but which is squeezed in between the bubbles of the hexagonal array). - d) You may also be able to observe more exotic combinations of point defects, such as di-vacancies (two vacant sites next to each other), or Frenkel defects (an interstitial and a vacancy near to each other).
+- a) a substitutional impurity (a bubble that has a different size from the rest, occupying a site of the hexagonal lattice). - b) a vacancy (a missing bubble). - c) an interstitial (a bubble occupying a site that is not on the hexagonal lattice, but which is squeezed in between the bubbles of the hexagonal array). - d) You may also be able to observe more exotic combinations of point defects, such as di-vacancies (two vacant sites next to each other), or Frenkel defects (an interstitial and a vacancy near to each other).
 Select photographs or capture from the video showing any such interesting cases.
 But make sure you do not mistake a dislocation for a point defect.
 One quick and easy way to distinguish them is to tilt the tray of the bubble raft gently.
 If the defect moves it is very likely to be a dislocation.
 A longer, but more rigorous, way of establishing whether the defect is a dislocation is to construct a Burgers circuit.
 This is treated next. - 5.
 If you tilt the tray gently or otherwise stress the raft you will see defects moving rapidly along the close-packed directions within each grain.
 These defects are dislocations.
 Locate one of these defects near the centre of a grain.
 If you look along the close packed rows you should see that the dislocation is located at the point where a close-packed row of bubbles terminates.
-Photograph this dislocation for your lab book.
+Photograph this dislocation for your account.
 Look along the other close-packed rows and describe what you see.
 Notice the extra 'half-plane' of this edge dislocation.